kyolebu/CS506-Project/FINAL.md

 - Convert OTDATE to a datetime object
 - Encode categorical variables (RANK and ASSIGNED_DESC) using LabelEncoder
 - Saved categorical variable mappings for ASSIGNED_DESC in ./analysis/overtime/csv/assigned_mapping_key.csv
+- NOTE: use this key when interpreting the heat map

 ### Data Modeling